 - We are accepting only PB/CB/MG/YA entries of any genre.

 - You cannot be agented or traditionally published.

 - To clarify, self-published novels are eligible.

-- Indie published writers, who have not received an advance may enter, but not with the published novel.
+- Independently published writers, who have not received an advance may enter, but not with the published novel.

-- Submit a synopsis (single-spaced) and the first 3,000 words (1.5 or double-spaced) in the same word document.
+- Submit a synopsis (single-spaced) and then first 3,000 words (1.5 or double-spaced) in the same word document.